N Engl J Med April 18, 2024

 Endpoint

-Key result: Semaglutide 2.4 mg resulted in larger reductions in heart failure-related symptoms and physical limitations, and greater weight loss than placebo.
+Key result: Semaglutide led to significantly larger reductions in heart failure symptoms and physical limitations, alongside greater weight loss, compared to placebo.

 Tailored to your role